cxl-micron-reskit/famfs/kmod/famfs.rst

 Famfs files can be accessed by conventional means, but there are limitations.
-The kernel component of famfs is not involved in space/memory allocation at all; user space creates files and passes the allocationextent lists into the kernel.
+The kernel component of famfs is not involved in space/memory allocation at all; user space creates files and passes the allocation extent lists into the kernel.
 As a practical matter files must be created via the famfs library or cli, but they can be consumed as if they were conventional files.